anandkuchana/Project-Management-Tool/README.md

-# MediCore-Pro---Your-Complete-Hospital-Management-Solution
+What is a Project Management Tool?
-MediCore Pro is a next-generation hospital management system designed to address the complex challenges of modern healthcare delivery.
-Powered by AI and built on a secure, cloud-based platform, it centralizes critical hospital operations and patient data, enabling efficient, coordinated care across departments.
+A project management tool is software or a platform designed to help teams plan, execute, track, and complete projects efficiently.
+It centralizes tasks, resources, timelines, and communication to streamline workflows, reduce errors, and improve collaboration.
+These tools are used across industries like software development, construction, marketing, and event planning, supporting methodologies such as Agile, Scrum, or Waterfall.